 The low lintel of the portal forces you to bow down… even one of my reduced inches.
 You cannot enter without at least the appearance of reverence… and when you do, the sense of reverence comes easily.
 You stand within a circular chamber, its walls tapering upwards and inwards like an old-fashioned beehive, to where a discrete modern grille lets in a little light.

 Before you is a niche, reminiscent of a chimneyless fireplace.
-Between you and the niche is a stone that may have been part of the roof, but looks as it if should once have been standing, but which may always have lain flat, serving as a chair, table or altar for the rites that took place within the belly of the earth.
-And all the walls are covered with a moss or lichen of some kind, that is the most brilliant emerald green… that appears to light up from within.
-Like truth or being, the luminescence occurs only when you stand directly before it…turn away, even a little, and it is gone, leaving only the emerald scar behind.
+Between you and the niche is a stone that may have been part of the roof, but looks as it if should once have been standing, or perhaps it has always lain flat, serving as a chair, table or altar for the rites that took place within the belly of the earth.
+And all the walls are covered with a moss or lichen of some kind, that is the most brilliant emerald green that appears to light up from within.
+Like truth or being, the luminescence occurs only when you stand directly before it… turn away, even a little, and it is gone, leaving only the emerald scar behind.

 The acoustics, even with the repairs to the once-collapsed roof, are wonderful.
 It is not hard to imagine how the sound of drum and voice could invoke the heartbeat of the earth here.
 Was it something akin to a sweat lodge?
 A place to commune with the ancestors or a shamanic place of inner journeying?
 That was the impression it gave.

-Stone remembers, and even after millennia, they seemed to respond to the chant that began to resonate through the chamber.
+Stone remembers, and even after millennia, it seemed to respond to the chant that began to resonate through the chamber.
 One man came in hesitantly, looked around for a second with the eyes of a startled doe and left.
 A few moments later, another man came in, bowing low to earth before taking his place with us.
-His companion joined us, and, without a word, we held the quarters, as if it were the most natural thing in the world…as indeed such magic is, when we let the earth speak and we listen.
+His companion joined us, and, without a word, we four held the quarters, as if it were the most natural thing in the world… as indeed such magic is, when we let the earth speak and we listen.

 “It is nice to see people treating these places with respect,” said the gentleman as the echoes died to whispers.
 Later, we introduced ourselves.
 We mentioned that we were visiting some of the sites on the Michael Line as described by the late Hamish Miller in his book, The Sun and the Serpent, written with Paul Broadhurst.